 Now if we add the day filter and select today’s date, the week-to-date measure should still match the check, but we can also go back to any point in time and calculate week-to-date.

-Lastly, to calculate the previous year week to date sales, we can create a measure based on our existing OnlineSales WTD measure, but use the SAMEPERIODLASTYEAR() function, to calculate the previous year’s week-to-date, without having to re-rewrite all the code.
+Lastly, to calculate the previous year’s week-to-date sales, we can create a measure based on our existing OnlineSales WTD measure, but use the SAMEPERIODLASTYEAR() function to calculate the previous year’s week-to-date, without having to re-rewrite all the code.

 OnlineSales WTD Prev Year = CALCULATE([OnlineSales WTD], SAMEPERIODLASTYEAR('Date'[Date]))